Vietnam Veterans of America Foundation: Sports for life

-Sports for Life (SFL), a project of PCR, uses athletic activity and play as vehicles for bringing about positive changes in the lives of people with disabilities.
+Sports for Life (SFL), a project of PCR, uses athletic activity and play as vehicles for positive change in the lives of people with disabilities.
 The SFL program uses therapeutic and competitive sports to rehabilitate individuals with disabilities in war-affected nations, helping them to build physical and social skills and develop the confidence to improve their lives in other ways.
 SFL has conducted successful programs in Kosovo, Angola and Cambodia.
-In March 2006 two athletic superstars, 2000 NFL MVP Ray Lewis and Paralympian Cheri Blauwet joined the Sports for Life Advisory Committee and travelled to Africa with VVAF to support and promote new developments in Ethiopia and Angola.
+In March 2006, 2000 NFL MVP Ray Lewis and Paralympian Cheri Blauwet joined the Sports for Life Advisory Committee and travelled to Africa with VVAF to support and promote new developments in Ethiopia and Angola.

 Information Management and Mine Action Programs

-VVAF's Information Management and Mine Action Programs (iMMAP) works in post-conflict countries, including Iraq, Vietnam and the Democratic Republic of the Congo, to evaluate the impact of landmines and provide technical assistance to coordinate information necessary for relief and development.
+VVAF's Information Management and Mine Action Programs (iMMAP) works in post-conflict countries, including Iraq, Vietnam, and the Democratic Republic of the Congo, to evaluate the impact of landmines and provide technical assistance to coordinate information needed for relief and development.
 IMMAP started from the basic premise that implementing organizations, national authorities and donor governments needed to be able to define the global landmine problem's physical, social and economic dimensions as a prerequisite for effective planning, resource allocation and advocacy.
 Its efforts resulted in broad international acceptance of landmine survey standards and socio-economic measures of landmine/UXO impact.
 In the winter of 2005 and beginning of 2006, tsunamis and earthquakes devastated much of Southeast Asia and Pakistan. iMMAP's information management support helped guide and maximize relief efforts by assisting in surveying hazardous and safe routes for transportation, supplies and locations for shelter.
 In January 2006, an iMMAP survey of Iraqi communities found that one in five areas in northern and southern Iraq were endangered by landmines and other unexploded ordnance.